“Thank you for inquiring about our Foley Exhaust Purifiers.

 To better clarify curves #4 and #5, the following symbols are defined as:

-In emission reduction table #6 (which is an 8 mode steady State test) maximum CO reduction was 95%, maximum HC reduction was 62% and maximum DPM reduction was 39%.
+In emission reduction table #6 (which is a 8 mode steady state test) maximum CO reduction was 95%, maximum HC reduction was 62% and maximum DPM reduction was 39%.